 Every SAHM Needs to Know How to Use a Planner Effectively

-In all seriousness, being able to use a planner is probably the #1 most important way to move from a life of apologies-and-catch-up into a life where you can add in all the extra things you’ve always wanted to do.
+In all seriousness, learning how to use a planner effectively is probably the #1 most important way to move from a life of apologies-and-catch-up into a life where you can add in all the extra things you’ve always wanted to do.

 Not only can you add them in – the inner calm from knowing you’re on track will let you actually enjoy them.